txtatech/forthttp/README.md

 **Functionality and Usage**

-The Forth Web Interpreter offers a range of features and capabilities for executing Forth commands.
+The Forthttp offers a range of features and capabilities for executing Forth commands.
 You can access the web application through the browser and interact with the web interface.

 **Here's a step-by-step guide on how to use the application:**

 **Accessing the Web Interface:**

-Open your preferred web browser and navigate to the URL where the Forth Web Interpreter is hosted.
+Open your preferred web browser and navigate to the URL where the Forthttp is hosted.

 For example, you may access it at http://localhost:8080 or http://127.0.0.1:8080